 20 riders from Manali, Kullu, Lahaul, Chandigarh, Shimla, Calcutta, Guwahati, Bombay and Nepal raced on the beautiful singletracks through local villages and forests, sections located in and around Manali.

-All the winners from both the races were given cash prizes and high-end products that were sponsored by Track and Trail, Haul Apparel, Loose Riders India, Ski Himalayas and F-stop Gear.
+All the winners from both the races were given cash prizes and high-end products that were sponsored Track and Trail, Haul Apparel, Loose Riders India, Ski Himalayas and F-stop Gear.

 “Himalayan Mountain Bike Photo Contest” was also started this year in association with F-Stop Gear during the festival.